Dick Gould: Stanford's men's tennis coach

 In 1966, Gould was hired as the Head Tennis Coach at Stanford.
-He continued to serve as Stanford's Head Tennis Coach for 38 years from 1966–2004.
+He continued to serve as Stanford's Head Tennis Coach for 38 years from 1966 to 2004.
 At Stanford, Gould's tennis teams won 17 NCAA Team Championships in a span of 28 years, winning in 1973 and 1974, 1977 and 1978, 1980 and 1981, 1983, 1986, 1988 through 1990, 1992, 1995 through 1998, and 2000.
 His teams were NCAA Championship runners-up in 1972, 1976, 1984, and 1994.
-His players also won 10 singles titles and 7 doubles titles.
+Gould's players also won 10 singles titles and seven doubles titles.
 He is the winningest coach in Stanford men's tennis history with an overall record of 776–148 and a .840 winning percentage.

-During Gould's tenure as Head Coach at Stanford, 50 of his players were selected as All-Americans.
+During Gould's tenure as Head Coach at Stanford, 50 players were selected as All-Americans.
 Nine of his Stanford players, including John McEnroe, Gene Mayer, Alex "Sandy" Mayer, Roscoe Tanner and Tim Mayotte, have gone on to be ranked among the top 15 in ATP World Singles Rankings.
-He has also coached 14 players who have reached top 10 in ATP World Doubles Rankings, including No. 1 Ranked Doubles Players, McEnroe, Jim Grabb, Jonathan Stark, Alex O'Brien, Jared Palmer, and Bob and Mike Bryan.
+Gould has also coached 14 players who have reached top 10 in ATP World Doubles Rankings, including No. 1 Ranked Doubles Players, McEnroe, Jim Grabb, Jonathan Stark, Alex O'Brien, Jared Palmer, and Bob and Mike Bryan.

 The Stanford men's tennis program began its rise to national prominence when Gould successfully recruited Roscoe Tanner in 1969 and Alex "Sandy" Mayer in 1970.
 In 1972, Tanner and Mayer won the NCAA doubles championship, and the Stanford team finished second in the NCAA tournament.

-In 1973, Stanford won everything in the NCAA tournament: Mayer won singles, Mayer and Jim Delaney won doubles, and the team won the national championship ahead of USC.
+The following year, Stanford won everything in the NCAA tournament: Mayer won singles, Mayer and Jim Delaney won doubles, and the team won the national championship ahead of USC.
 This was Stanford's first NCAA team championship in tennis, and its first NCAA team championship in any sport since 1953.

 Gould coached both John McEnroe and his younger brother Patrick.
 They each led Stanford to NCAA championships, and John won the NCAA single's title.